laszlocph/website/I-get-it-Laszlo-but-how-do-I-get-started.md

 ---

-## Tooling is a great culture barrier, invest in it
+## Tooling is a great culture bearer, invest in it
 If there is anything I learned during the years of managing developers is that getting people to change is hard.
 I mean HARD in all caps, if not impossible.